 Genotypic resistance analyses were conducted on samples with plasma HIV-1 RNA >1000 copies/ml.
-More cases of resistance were detected among patients who had received 3TC solution, in combination with other antiretroviral solutions, compared with those who received similar doses tablet formulation.
+More cases of resistance were detected among patients who had received lamivudine solution, in combination with other antiretroviral solutions, compared with those who received similar doses of tablet formulation.
 This is consistent with the lower rates of antiviral suppression observed in these patients.

 Lamivudine is well absorbed from the gastrointestinal tract, and the bioavailability of oral lamivudine in adults is normally between 80 and 85%.
 Following oral administration, the mean time (tmax

 ) to maximal serum concentrations (Cmax

 ) is about an hour.
 Based on data derived from a study in healthy volunteers, at a therapeutic dose of 150 mg twice daily, mean (CV) steady-state Cmax

 of lamivudine in plasma are 1.2 μg/ml (24%) and 0.09 μg/ml (27%), respectively.
 The mean (CV) AUC over a dosing interval of 12 hours is 4.7 μg·h/ml (18%).
 At a therapeutic dose of 300 mg once daily, the mean (CV) steady-state Cmax

 and 24h AUC are 2.0 μg/ml (26%), 0.04 μg/ml (34%) and 8.9 μg·h/ml (21%), respectively.

 Co-administration of lamivudine with food results in a delay of tmax

 (decreased by 47 %).
 However, the extent (based on the AUC) of lamivudine absorbed is not influenced.